Derek Wragge Morley: Scientific study and works

 Throughout his working life, Derek Wragge Morley held positions related to his knowledge of the sciences and devoted his life's work largely to the study of ants, for which he is perhaps best known.

 Ants and the academic

 Derek Wragge Morley began his study of ants when he was 14.
 When he was 16, he published his first paper on ant research.
 A year after this, he read two papers to the International Congress for Entomology at Berlin, chairing one of the sessions.
 He studied natural sciences at the University of Cambridge.
-For eight years, he held the Strong Fellowship for philosophical and scientific research, and from 1946-1949, he held the Macaulay Fellowship for Genetical Research at the University of Edinburgh.
+For eight years, he held the Strong Fellowship for philosophical and scientific research, and from 1946 to 1949, he held the Macaulay Fellowship for Genetical Research at the University of Edinburgh.
 In 1948, he was an invitation lecturer at the Institute for Social Anthropology at the University of Oxford.
 His research included genetics, social behaviour of animals, and the behaviour of agricultural pests.
 During the Second World War he investigated insect pests for the Ministry of Agriculture.